 Letters with pictures are welcome and may be answered in the column.
-We return pictures.
+We cannot reply personally or said on a recent hot summer return pictures.
 Address letters morning. to Anne McCollam, PO Box 490, Notre Dame IN 46556.

 for fort ongoing